Is Pakistan’s crisis-ridden economy finally recovering?

 “Moderate growth has returned; external pressures have eased; and while still elevated, inflation has begun to decline,” the global lender said last month.

-While economists agree that there are signs of stability, they also urge caution, noting that the improvement is due to restrictive policy decisions – including limits on exports.
+While economists agree that there are signs of stability, they also urge caution, noting that the improvement is due to restrictive policy decisions – including limits on imports.
 And electricity prices remain high.

 “There is stabilisation but no substantial growth, which is likely to manifest in slow growth as industry is so dependent on imports,” Safiya Aftab, an Islamabad-based economist, told Al Jazeera.
 “Employment is not increasing, and bills are becoming unaffordable.”